Doctoral plan + aptitude colloquium

 Doctoral Plan

-Each doctoral student must compile their own doctoral plan.
-It forms the basis for the aptitude colloquium - scientific works includes the ability to formulate and defend research ideas and to plan their possible realization.
-The doctoral plan helps to attain and practice this ability.
+Each doctoral student must draw up their own doctoral plan.
+It forms the basis for the aptitude colloquium - scientific work involves the ability to formulate and defend research ideas and to plan their possible realisation.
+The doctoral plan helps to acquire and practise this ability.

-An electronic copy of the doctoral plan must be sumitted four weeks before the aptitude colloquium or at the latest within 11 months after provisional admission to the supervisor, the second advisor and the D-INFK doctoral administration .
+An electronic copy of the doctoral plan must be sent to the supervisor, the second supervisor and the D-INFK Doctoral Administration Office four weeks before the aptitude colloquium or at the latest within 11 months of provisional admission.

 Aptitude Colloquium